thayton/thayton.github.io/_drafts/infinite-scroll-with-puppeteer.md

 };
 ```

-The `scrollToEnd` function works by comparing the number of jobs currently listed with the number of
+The `scrollToEnd` function works by comparing the number of jobs we're able to scrape with the total number
-jobs the page says it contains in all.
-In the screenshot below we see the **112 Results** heading.
+of jobs the system says it contains.
+For example, in the screenshot below we see the **112 Results** heading.

 ![Total Number Jobs](/assets/infinite-scroll-with-puppeteer/total-num-jobs.png)